graphile/crystal/utils/website/graphile-config/plugin.md

   [CommonMark](https://commonmark.org/) (markdown) format.
 - `provides` (optional `string[]`): an optional list of "feature labels" that this plugin provides.
 This is used to govern the order in which the plugin is registered.
-Feature labels must be unique across all plugins used in a single preset.
 Graphile Config will append the plugin name to any feature labels here.
 See [Plugin order](#plugin-order)
 - `after` (optional `string[]`): indicates that this plugin should be loaded after plugins with these feature labels if these feature labels are present in